SergiiTereschenko/spring-boot-magic/hello-service-auto-configuration/README.md

-# Unravelling the magic behind Spring Boot
+# Magic behind Spring Boot

 Source code for Devoxx talk - _It's a kind of magic: under the covers of Spring Boot by Stéphane Nicoll & Andy Wilkinson_